ionic-team/capacitor-docs/versioned_docs/version-v5/apis/watch.md

 <img src="https://raw.githubusercontent.com/ionic-team/CapacitorWatch/main/img/watch-target-options.png" />

-This dialog can be a little confusing, the key thing is your 'Bundle Identifier' must be `[your apps bundle ID].watchapp` for the watch<->app pairing to work.
+This dialog can be a little confusing, the key thing is your 'Bundle Identifier' must be `[your apps bundle ID].watchapp` for the watch&lt;->app pairing to work.
 You must also pick SwiftUI for the Interface and Swift for the language.
 The project should be `App`.

 Step 5